20 Powerful True Stories of Canadian Veterans to Read for Remembrance Day

 Following completion of the seven-year active commitment, and relocation, I joined the Canadian Armed Forces Reserve, where I served until the age of 60.
 During my service with the Canadian Armed Forces, I received a Queen’s Commission, and on completion of my service held the rank of captain, in training systems command.
 For my service with the Canadian Armed Forces, I received the Canadian Decoration (CD) and later the rosette addition.

-While proud of previous military awards, I was even more proud, and surprised, when, 50 years after the event, and living a quiet retired life in Keswick, Ont., I received a phone call from the Malaysian consulate.
+While proud of previous military awards, I was even more proud, and surprised, when, 50 years after the event, and living a quiet retired life in Keswick, Ontario, I received a phone call from the Malaysian consulate.
 I was advised that the current King of Malaysia had ordered a special medal to be cast to show his country’s deep appreciation for the service and deeds performed by certain foreign military personnel, which resulted in Malaysia’s independence.
 My name appeared on that list.
 A few days later, a small leather box arrived containing the Pingat Jasa Malaysia (PJM) medal from Malaysia, a small brass plaque and a letter of gratitude for services rendered.

 The Singing Cowboy